RiverLikesMath/academic-starter-blog/content/post/testimonial-creative-patient-intelligent/index.md

 {{< figure src="beyblade.jpeg" caption="I used more than just legos!
 We played all sorts of games as we learned." alt="A beyblade, a small circular toy.">}}

 One of my favorite professional moments ever happened when I was worked with these two children.
 Each session, I’d start by teaching them separately and then, usually,  I’d work with them together.
 When I walked in, the first question I’d ask is “Ok, who’s going first?”
 Usually, one kid would volunteer.
-But, one morning, when I asked who’s going first, one of them said “Me!”
+But, one morning, when I asked who’s going first, one of them said “Me!”.
 Then the other said, “No, Mom said I'm going first!”

 I stopped them and checked with Mom before it turned into an argument, but the sheer enthusiasm they both showed for learning brought a big smile to my face.

-Of course, if you're looking a for a creative, patient, intelligent tutor who can help your kids have some fun while they learn, [contact me!](about/#contact)
+And finally, of  course, if you're looking for a creative, patient, intelligent tutor who can help your kids have some fun while they learn, [contact me!](about/#contact)